sypper-pit/borg-auto-backup/README.md

 # Delete all archives
 backup.py --repo user@host:/path/repo --clear-all
 ```
+Use `--password=you_password` for auto password insert.
+Use `--target /home/user` for user directory.

-Logs and state data are stored in `/root/.backup.py`.
+Logs and state data are stored in `/root/.backup.py` or use `--log`

 ***